somovAleksandr/cypress-automation-tasks/README.md

-# Cypress Automation Portfolio
+# Cypress Automation Tasks

-Практика автоматизации веб-приложений с использованием Cypress и JavaScript.
+UI automation practice with Cypress and JavaScript.

+This repository contains practical test scenarios for forms, tables, checkboxes, date pickers, and other UI elements.